 Table of Contents

-The DaVinci Kalani is made with sustainably sourced New Zealand Pine, which is a consistent wood with no knots and has a relatively low environmental footprint.
 However, the cribs are made in Asia, mainly in Taiwan and China.
-It would be great if DaVinci moved their manufacturing to the US, Canada, or Europe, where quality control and worker safety are better protected, but this would likely increase the cost of this crib quite significantly.
+It would be great if DaVinci moved their manufacturing to the US, Canada, or Europe, where quality control and worker safety are better protected.
+This would also reduce overall carbon emissions associated with the crib, but it would likely increase the crib’s cost quite significantly.

-One other downside to the DaVinci is that it can be a little fiddly to assemble, taking around an hour for someone with a decent degree of Allen key experience.
 Personally, I like a good furniture challenge, but this may be hard to do when quite pregnant and/or in a rush.
 This crib has around 14 pieces to fit together, while some other cribs only have four or so (plus mattress support).
-You’ll need both the Allen key (included) and a Phillips head screwdriver to put this beauty together.
+You’ll need both the Allen key (included) and a Phillips head screwdriver to put the DaVinci Kalani crib together.

-As this crib has a sleigh-like ‘roll’ to the pieces, it’s also likely you’ll have some confusion over which side faces which way as you assemble it.
-Other cribs are largely symmetrical, making it harder to mess up and have to remove pieces to flip them around.
 The instructions aren’t always that helpful either, given that they’re largely graphics rather than written instructions.
 The pieces are all labelled, however, so it’s best to lay out all your pieces, bolts (which come in five lengths), barrel nuts, wood dowels, washers (two types) and all before starting.

 Although there aren’t many reports of any chemical-type smell associated with the Kalani, as with all cribs not made exclusively with unfinished wood or wood finished only with food-grade linseed oil, I’d recommend letting this crib air out for a few days or weeks prior to use.